avaleror/event-talks/README.md

 - https://www.linkedin.com/in/avaleror/

 ### About me..
 "Andrés Valero has had a longstanding passion for open source software.
 Despite this, he did not decide to turn his hobby into a career until not long ago.
 Prior to entering the IT field, Andrés spent many years working as a salesman.
 He eventually decided to change careers and pursued a role as a consultant in the IT industry.
 From there, he progressed to a Solutions Architect position, where he worked with management and cloud-native technologies.
-Currently, Andrés is employed at SUSE as a Technical Marketing Manager for cloud-native technologies.
+Currently, Andrés is employed at SUSE as a Technical Marketing Manager for edge and cloud-native technologies.
 In addition to his work at SUSE, Andrés has also participated in a number of tech events around the world, such as the Red Hat Summit, Kubernetes Community Days Spain, and the Open Infrastructure Summit 2019 in Shanghai."

 ## Talks